A film by Susanna Styron

 A father’s secret.
 A daughter’s reckoning.
 A nation’s dark legacy.

-Official Selection St. Louis International Film Fest 2024 NYWIFT/iWomanTV Best Documentary 2024 Woods Hole Film Festival 2024 Official Selection Semi Finalist Detroit Independent Film Festival Summer 2024 BIFFlaurels 2024 Official Selection Semi-finalist Rhode Island International Film Festival 2024
+Official Selection East Lansing Film Fest 2024 Official Selection St. Louis International Film Fest 2024 Official Selection Big Apple Film Fest 2024 Semi-finalist Doc LA Film Fest 2024 NYWIFT/iWomanTV Best Documentary 2024 Woods Hole Film Festival 2024 Official Selection Semi Finalist Detroit Independent Film Festival Summer 2024 BIFFlaurels 2024 Official Selection Semi-finalist Rhode Island International Film Festival 2024

 About the Film